Shrouk-hub/MPI_Assignment3/README.md

-in this repo, there is 2 projects, the first project is the mpi_parallel_solution project, the second project is the sequential_solution project. to run the parallel_solution project, i download mpi to visual studio 2019. i assumed that i take a radian value of x
+in this repo, there is 2 projects, the first project is the mpi_parallel_solution project, the second project is the sequential_solution project. to run the parallel_solution project, i download mpi to visual studio 2019.

+i run the projects using command prompt (cmd).

+i assumed that i take a radian value of x

 in parallel_solution project